kreativmonkey/wb-discord-bot/README.md

+# Dsicord and Discourse connection Bot for WBH Communitys

+This is a community project to connect different WBH Community projects togather.

 # Creating and appending a bot to a discord server
 To create a bot, open the following url
 * https://discord.com/developers/applications